 A. Establish contact with law enforcement agencies-institutional, local, state, and/or federal-to determine who will be called and under what circumstances.
 The library should maintain a list of contacts in each level of law enforcement and discuss the plan of action with each.
-The value of materials or other circumstances will dictate which law enforcement agency will handle the case; for example, the FBI may become involved if the dollar amount exceeds a minimum level, and the U.S. Customs may be involved if stolen items script, and second-hand dealers to inform them of the library's collecting areas.
-Thieves sometimes try to sell stolen property quickly, and dealers with knowledge of the library's collections can recognize, or at least be suspicious of, materials they know the library collects which are offered to them.
+The value of materials or other circumstances will dictate which law enforcement agency will handle the case; for example, the FBI may become involved if the dollar amount exceeds a minimum level, and the U.S. Customs may be involved if stolen items might be smuggled out of the country.